nvsmith/axon/README.md

 #### Layouts & Document Flow

-Work with the foundational structure:
+Work with the foundational structure to easily maintain site-wide consistency:

 -   Containers: handle global alignment and max-width constraints.
 -   Rows: align columns and handle horizontal flow.
 -   Columns: handle the content and **should receive most of the spacing and styling.**

-> Rule of Thumb: style columns first, then rows, and only style containers when necessary.
+> Rule of Thumb: style columns first, then rows, and style containers sparingly.
+Styling semantic HTML elements like `section` or `article` should only be done if necessary.

 #### Spacing (Margins & Padding)